 I’ve been pretty lucky over the last few years.
 I’ve been to many incredible places and done and seen some pretty amazing things.
 But there’s some experiences that do stand out above the rest.
 It’s hard to narrow it down to just ten but since I have to do so (well I don’t have to, but I’m making myself do it) then I’d say that it would probably be these, so in no particular order: Continue reading “My Top 10 Travel Experiences”

-After a 13 hour flight from San Francisco, my travel buddy and I landed in New Zealand.
-After trying to come to terms with the fact that we had set off on Monday and arrived on Wednesday, skipping out Tuesday, we found our shuttle into Auckland which took us to the Nomads Hostel.
+After a 13 hour flight from San Francisco, the Gap Year Buddy and I landed in New Zealand.
+After trying to come to terms with the fact that we had set off on a Monday and arrived on a Wednesday – skipping out an entire day – we found our shuttle bus into Auckland, which took us to the Nomads Hostel.

 Have you ever seen that episode of How I Met Your Mother where Marshall is determined to hunt down the best burger ever?
 Well I found the best burger and it turns out it is not located in New York (although granted I’ve never been), it’s actually in New Zealand.